alcinder/alcinder/README.md

 <h3 align="center"><I>The softboi twinkification of Lucifer in s2 that completely nerfs him needs to be studied the way scientists put bacteria under a microscope.</I></h3>

 <p align="center">I don't want to be involved in old drama or take a side, so please respect that.
 I already feel partially responsible for encouraging it at the time.
 I have nothing against either party, as I was trying to act as the mediator during it and understood and cared for both sides.</p>
+<p align="center">On an unrelated note, I hope Oddie stays the HELL off of ponytown and gets therapy or something.
+Dude made me extremely uncomfortable while he was here and made me even more uncomfortable with radioapple by constantly pushing it and his flirting onto me.</p>

 <div align="center">
   <img src="https://64.media.tumblr.com/aa32f34d4ece90d54c1a2ca29da87eaa/7b3ff35a96883592-f3/s2048x3072/3c1a11b8a381ce73d6824756fc2cf9fcec036485.pnj">